 If the sale, lease, or rental of the property qualifies for one of the retail sales tax exemptions for equipment used in interstate commerce provided by RCW 82.08.0262

-for limited exemptions for motor carriers operating in interstate or foreign commerce.)
+for limited exemptions that may apply to motor carriers operating in interstate or foreign commerce.

 [Statutory Authority: RCW 82.32.300